ibm-cloud-docs/cloud-infrastructure/faq-redhat.md

 {: #faq-red-hat-ibm-support}
 {: faq}

-For Red Hat software that is purchased natively on {{site.data.keyword.cloud}}, {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) is the first point of contact for any issue with a Red Hat software-related issue.
+For Red Hat software that is purchased natively on {{site.data.keyword.cloud_notm}}, [support](/docs/account?topic=account-gettinghelp) is the first point of contact for any issue with a Red Hat software-related issue.

 IBM provides three support plans.